-The opposite of this, where a character makes an equal (or, at least, necessary) contribution, but remains obscure or overlooked, is Stuck In Their Shadow
+The opposite of this, where a character makes an equal (or, at least, necessary) contribution, but remains obscure or overlooked, is Stuck in Their Shadow.

+In-Universe examples only, please.
 It is almost always controversial to list any real-life musician here.

 Anime and Manga

-- Tenchi of Tenchi Muyo! gets a bit of this.
+Tenchi of Tenchi Muyo! gets a bit of this.
 He's the title character, but the show is really all about the girls; Tenchi himself is primarily relevant as a MacGuffin for them to fight over.
 Of course, one translation of the title is "No Need For Tenchi".
 How much of this he has depends on the series, and how far through the series one progresses.
 In the main OAV series, for example, he ends up being revealed as the reason all known universes were created, not to mention more powerful than the beings responsible for their creation.

-- As far as purpose goes, Yuki usually gives out most of the 'facts', explaining what's going on, whereas Itsuki usually mused on ideas and philosophy.
+Despite being Second in command of the SOS-Dan, Itsuki Koizumi is the least developed of the five.
+As far as purpose goes, Yuki usually gives out most of the 'facts', explaining what's going on, whereas Itsuki usually mused on ideas and philosophy.
 As the story went on, Itsuki had said about all of value he could say, so only Yuki was left to offer any real exposition.
 As far as what they bring to individual adventures, Yuki is the most useful as a Reality Warper, Mikuru herself is almost completely useless, but her adult self is the driving force of several plots (almost always those involving time travel), and Itsuki... uh... knows rich people.

-- There were issues of Cable And Deadpool in which Cable's entire role was basically to appear at the beginning and give Deadpool a mission.
+There were issues of Cable & Deadpool in which Cable's entire role was basically to appear at the beginning and give Deadpool a mission.
 And a stretch of issues about Deadpool trying to find Cable in different dimensions.
 Eventually they literally crossed Cable's name off the cover◊ and replaced it with the name of a random guest star.
 Some of it was merely due to editorial mandate that allowed Cable to be busy, missing, or even killed off in the X-Men titles, leaving the writers of the book he was nominally headlining little recourse but to work around him, but even when Cable was available it often seemed like they were more interested in writing a Deadpool book that Cable was shoehorned into by, you guessed it, editorial mandate.